Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

     -d '{ "bindVars": { "customer": 2}}'
 ```

-The result is empty because the attempt failed:
+If the user running the command does not have access to the data, the result is empty:

 ```sql
 {